poktat/Language-Generation/_posts/2024-07-24-blog-post-I.md

 Here we use the example from regular number(both countable and infinite).
 We set the true set to be all the regular number in the interval [0,2],  while the collection of the blur sets by accident to be the sequence like this:
 [-1,1], [-2,1], [-3,1]...
 The adversary shell keep enumerating the regular number of [0,1] in some order, and the counter counts from 0 to the negative infinite direction, then after some step t the algorithm should keep generating new string from [-1,1] by the algorithm, which is a failure comparing to our goal.

+And the proof's from the paper is kind of not strong enough to make sure there is a finite stoping time to generate from the true language, but to generate from ite proper subset is useful.
+There comes another question, is the final practical result be able to produxe enough meaningful words  in the natural language processing.